Q: Why does LINGUIST List need a Fund Drive?

 Q: Is LINGUIST List not supported by its host university?

 Operating LINGUIST List involves many different tasks.
-Just editing user submissions alone requires at least 6 GAs working 20 hours a week, in addition to one full-time programmer for the maintenance of the servers, site, and technology, and the two managing faculty members.
+Just editing user submissions alone requires at least 4 GAs working 20 hours a week and more students working for us hourly, in addition to two GAs responsible for the maintenance of the servers, site, and technology, and the two managing faculty members.
 This is the minimum operational personnel to maintain the status quo, which doesn't allow for improvements and new developments of the technologies and services.

 The LINGUIST List pays for its web and list servers and the related network traffic entirely on its own.
 The LINGUIST List hosts not only its own websites and lists, but also many other websites and lists for specialized linguistic sub-disciplines and organizations.